intel/optimized-cloud-recipes/README.md

 - MySQL Open Source Database
 - PostgreSQL Open Source Database

-## Intel® Cloud Optimization Modules for HashiCorp, the OCRs companion
+## Intel® Cloud Optimization Modules for HashiCorp, the Intel Cloud Optimized Modules for Ansible companion

 The Intel® Cloud Optimization Modules for HashiCorp Terraform enable the deployment of optimized instances on public cloud.
 The modules are available on the [Terraform Registry](https://registry.terraform.io/modules/intel).

-**The Modules can be easily integrated with these Recipes, see Usage below.**
+**The Modules can be easily integrated with these Intel Cloud Optimized Modules for Ansible, see Usage below.**

 ## Usage

-Recipes are located in the `./recipes` folder.
+Intel Cloud Optimized Modules for Ansible are located in the `./recipes` folder.
 Each recipe has its own folder and contains a `README.md` file with instructions on how to use it.

-There are two primary ways to use these Recipes:
+There are two primary ways to use these Intel Cloud Optimized Modules for Ansible:

 1. **Via a Cloud-init Integration with Intel® Cloud Optimization Modules for HashiCorp Terraform**
 2. **By running Ansible via the command line**